 Grading is A through F and is based on successful completion of deliverables.

 The project deliverables are staged through the two semesters.
 Each deliverable contributes to the student's class grade.
 The deliverables are:

-The design review, final demonstration, and presentations puts together all previous documents in an updated form and includes a formal presentation, press release, and poster.
-If the company has specific deliverable items requirements they need to identify them in their project request.
+The design review, final demonstration, and presentations puts together all previous documents in an updated form and includes a formal presentation.
+If the sponsor company has specific deliverable item requirements they need to identify them in their project request.